Car Won’t Start Power Steering Light On; Why?

 Power Steering Warning Light Meaning & How To Fix It?

 A power steering warning light may mean that your vehicle has a problem with the power steering.
-If you have a hydraulic power steering system in the car, then the problem can be the fluid levels.
+If you have a hydraulic power steering system in the car, then the problem can be the fluid level.

 The low fluid levels also mean that you may leak into your car, and if it is a problem, it needs immediate attention.